tasdikrahman/tasdikrahman.me/_posts/2016-03-13-Oculus-Rift-Development-kit-two-review.md

 <center><img src="/content/images/2016/3/elev_man.jpg"></center>

-It's been two week or so, since [Milan 2k16](www.srmmilan.com/)(our college cultural fest) has passed by.
-And I thank the guys over at **Nvidia** (being one of the many great sponsers that we had) and the guys at TGN for bringing over super cool gadgets and gaming rigs over to our college.
+It's been two week or so, since [Milan 2k16](www.srmmilan.com/) (our college cultural fest) has passed by.
+And I thank the guys over at **Nvidia** (being one of the many great sponsers that we had) and the guys at **TGN** for bringing over super cool gadgets and gaming rigs over to our college.

-Enjoyed the fest and all the events in it, but this was the cherry on top thing for me.
+Enjoyed the fest and all the events in it, but this was the cherry on top for me.

 ***

-Here's me being dumbfounded by the next big thing after internet!
+Here's me being dumbfounded by the next big thing after the internet!

 <center><img src="/content/images/2016/3/oculus_milan.jpg"></center>